derektan95/Deep-Reinforcement-Learning-Algorithms/p1_navigation/Report.md

 ### Results
 The results below is obtained from my implementation of Deep Q-Learning for this project.
 As you can see, training stabilizes early around 800 episodes.
+Training achieves a **score higher than +13 after 465 episodes** (verify on [notebook](https://github.com/derektan95/deep-reinforcement-learning-udacity-nanodegree/blob/master/p1_navigation/Navigation.ipynb)).

 <p align="center">
   <img src="media/score_vs_episodes_dqn.PNG" width="500" height="300" />